Building Community Health Center Strategic Workforce Plans

 New!
 CPCA Strategic Workforce Planning Program

-The California Primary Care Association (CPCA), with the support of the Health Resources and Services Administration (HRSA), is developing a NEW certificate program as part of a national initiative to increase and enhance the development of strategic workforce plans in Community Health Centers (CHCs).
+The California Primary Care Association (CPCA), with the support of the Health Resources and Services Administration (HRSA), developed a NEW certificate program as part of a national initiative to increase and enhance the development of strategic workforce plans in Community Health Centers (CHCs).

 CPCA’s NEW Strategic Workforce Planning certification program is based on HCI’s (Human Capital Institute’s) industry-recognized Strategic Workforce Planning certification program but tailored to the unique needs of CHCs.
-The online program will be delivered in “bite-sized” sessions over the course of several months so CHCs have sufficient time to apply what they learn and get feedback from their faculty advisor and peers.
-Participants will obtain a professional development opportunity, in-depth knowledge on strategic workforce planning, a certificate, and professional credits.
+The inaugural cohort of 41 participants from community health centers and regional clinic associations will obtain a professional development opportunity, in-depth knowledge on strategic workforce planning, a certificate, and professional credits (if eligible).

 What is a strategic workforce plan?